GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 ### Basic Configuration
  In oxTrust, navigate to `Radius` > `Server` Configuration and select the `Basic Configuration` tab.

- You can configure the following:
+ The following settings can be configured:

    - `Authentication Listen Port`: This is the port on which the server listens for authentication requests.